“Beynəlxalq Reyn Dərnəyi”nin prezidenti, fransız yazıçısı Jerar Kardonla görüş keçirilmişdir.

-Decree of the President of the Republic of Azerbaijan on additional measures for improving the living conditions of IDP families
+Decree of the President of the Republic of Azerbaijan on additional measures for improvement of housing-living conditions of internally displaced families

 A RESULT OF ARMENIAN MILITARY AGGRESSION